Trump says Israel-Iran ceasefire is in effect after deal initially faltered

 “ISRAEL is not going to attack Iran.
 All planes will turn around and head home, while doing a friendly “Plane Wave” to Iran.
 Nobody will be hurt, the Ceasefire is in effect!”
 Trump said in his Truth Social post.

-Indeed, Israeli Prime Minister Benjamin Netanyahu’s office said he held off on tougher strike against Iran after speaking to Trump.
+Indeed, Israeli Prime Minister Benjamin Netanyahu’s office said he held off on tougher strikes against Iran after speaking to Trump.

 Many worried the war might widen after the U.S. joined the attacks by dropping bunker-buster bombs over the weekend and Israel expanded the kinds of targets it was hitting.